Sacramento to Petaluma Road Trip Itinerary

 Unique Wineries

-In Glen Ellen, learn about biodynamic and green farming at Benziger Family Winery, which has been pioneers in sustainable farming.
-Take the tram tour for a truly educational and interesting tour.
-Lastly, stop at B.R.
-Cohn Winery & Olive Oil, where you can also taste and shop for olive oils and vinegars to take home.
+Stop at B.R.
+Cohn Winery & Olive Oil, where you can also taste and shop for craft bottles of olive oil and vinegar to take home.
 If you’re lucky, you might catch a featured musician playing live.
 After all, Bruce Cohn, the winery’s founder, managed the Doobie Brothers for 45 years.

 Sip and Cycle

-For your final adventure, see Sonoma Valley by bike with Getaway Adventures.
-Explore on your own or take a guided tour with a Sonoma County expert to learn about its rich history.
-Pedal your way to various wineries or stop for a quick picnic to refuel.
-Bikes include pedal-assist just in case you need an extra boost after all the cheese and wine.
+For an adventure, see Sonoma Valley by bike with Getaway Adventures.
+Explore on your own or take a guided tour with a Sonoma County expert.
+Pedal your way to various wineries and stop for a quick picnic to refuel.
+Bikes include pedal-assist in case you need a boost after all the delicious wine and cheese.

 Stroll the Plaza

-If you are not ready to go home yet, consider staying for a wellness retreat at the Fairmont Sonoma Mission Inn, with its famous mineral spa.
+If you are not ready to go home yet, stay for a soak in the famous natural mineral waters at the Fairmont Sonoma Mission Inn, a beautiful spa retreat with a wide array of refreshing and relaxing services.

 Share your experience using #SonomaCounty or #LifeOpensUp